 If that is the case it will take the value of the environment variable as the

 eppn, and check if a user is known by that

-uid.
-In effect, this allows another user backend, e.g., the LDAP app,
+In effect, this allows another user backend, e.g., the LDAP app, to provide the

 In Autoprovision Users mode the app will not ask another user backend, but instead provision users on the fly by reading the two additional environment variables for display name and email address.

 In ownCloud 8.1 the Shibboleth environment variable mapping was stored in

 From 3.1.2 you can now specify a mapper that is used on inbound ownCloud user IDs, to adjust them before usage in ownCloud.